shchauh/dapr-workshop/README.md

 #### This workshop is:
 * An introduction to Dapr and how it enables developers to build resilient, stateful and stateless microservices applications
 * Build microservices application with Dapr
+* Learn how to set up a development enviornment for Dapr

 > We will run all samples in self hosted mode.
 No kubernetes installation is needed as part of this workshop, but can be considered as stretch goal